Work

 Although there are some innovative tools to help customers with sizing and fit (we’ll get to those later in this post), at the very least, brands need to make sure that customers can easily understand the sizing and/or fit information.
 Don’t make customers do the math or guess which section of a body part they’re supposed to measure.

+Women’s retail is particularly fraught with sizing challenges, due to an overall lack of standardization.
+In addition, for non-apparel products like furniture and appliances, it can often be difficult for customers to determine if a product will fit in a particular space.
 Providing irrelevant sizing information can be as harmful to the user experience as providing inadequate sizing information.
 Baymard Institute testing shows that when customers get a generic sizing chart and have to scroll through it to find information relevant to the product they’re shopping for, they often give up.
 Users also reported that receiving irrelevant sizing information damaged their perception of the product and site.

 According to Baymard research and based on our experience designing eCommerce sites, some key best practices to follow for sizing include: